lihaoyi/macropy/readme.md

 Writing Your First Macro
 ------------------------
-Now, we will go through what it takes to write a simple macro.
+Now, we will go through what it takes to write a simple macro, with some [self-contained examples](examples).
 To begin, we need three files

 ```python
 # run.py